OneBusAway/onebusaway-alexa/README.md

 * `...set my stop to X` to change your stop to the specified number
 * `...set my city to X` to change your city to the specified city
 * `...repeat` to repeat the last message
+* `...enable experimental regions` to enable regions that may be unstable and without real-time info

 Refer to [`interaction model/utterances.txt`](interaction%20model/utterances.txt) for the full list of spoken phrases we support.